SAT Information and Resources

 Testing Supports for English Learners

-Translated Test Directions
+Translated Test Directions (coming soon)

 Test Center Supervisors, SSD Coordinators, and Educators

 - SAT School Day Customer Support : 855-373-6387 or SATSchoolDaySupport@collegeboard.org

 - ETS Test Administration Support (TAS - for test day items, rosters, test material issues): 800-257-5123 or firstname.lastname@example.org

 - SSD Support (help with submitting approvals or checking approval status): 844-255-7728 or email@example.com

 - Students and Parents (registration, online account questions)